Empowering individuals to become the most successful version of themselves.

 These experiences prepared Arlette to work with students of all populations and backgrounds.
 Her goal is to be amongst those who continually advocate for children and their families to give them the best chance of success in life regardless of their circumstances.

-Christie Rode, LMSW (individual and school-based counseling)
+Christie Rode, LMSW (school-based counseling and individual)

 Christie Rode works with children in grades 3-5 as the Student Assistance Counselor at the Joseph A. Edgar Intermediate School within the Rocky Point School District.
 Christie has specialized in working with children and families across Long Island over the past 25 years.
 She earned her Bachelor of Arts degree in Psychology from SUNY Oswego and received her Master’s degree in Social Work at Adelphi University.